manetivinay/coder_ticket/README.md

 ### Optional Stories

 * [x] Users can log in with Facebook.
-* [v] Users receive an email when they have purchased a ticket.
+* [x] Users receive an email when they have purchased a ticket.
 * [v] Instead of showing all of the events on the main page, an "admin" user can dictate the events that show up on the main page.
 * [v] Users can see "related events" when browsing an event.
 Related events should belong to the same category and be in the same region.
 * [v] Events are automatically labeled as "Hot".
 "Hot" events should have a red border or some sort of visual flourish.
 The event title should also be prefixed with "**HOT:**".